SecureCypher/cen-207-2025-2026-66-mehdi-karagulle-java/README.md

         System.setOut(new PrintStream(outputStream));

         String[] args = new String[] {"0"};
-        // Call the main method of CalculatorApp CalculatorApp.main(args);
+        // Call the main method of gymmanagerApp gymmanagerApp.main(args);

         // Restore original System.in and System.out
         System.setIn(originalIn);